 Kylie Jenner Thrilled To Be Done With Blac Chyna After Rob Kardashian’s Rage

 Kylie Jenner’s finally getting old enemy Blac Chyna out of her life, and she couldn’t be happier, we’ve learned EXCLUSIVELY.
-Now that brother Rob Kardashian’s done with his cheating ex, she has no reason to ever see her again!
+Now that brother Rob Kardashian’s done with his cheating ex, she’s done with her, too.

 There’s an upside to Rob Kardashian‘s furious tirade against Blac Chyna, 28 on June 5.
 Well, at least there is for Kylie Jenner, 19!
 Kylie’s not exactly the president of the Chyna fan club, and now that her brother has finally ditched his ex-fiancée, she doesn’t need to fake niceness!
 She may never even have to see her again if her wish comes true: Rob getting full custody of their 8-mont-old daughter, Dream Kardashian.